 God is our refuge and strength, a very present help in trouble.
 (Psalms 46:1)

-Sing: God is our refuge and strength, our refuge and strength, our refuge in time of trouble.
-God is our refuge and strength, our refuge in time of trouble.
-And He will hide me under the rock, under the rock, and He will hide me, under the rock, safe in the time of trouble.
+Sing: God is, my refuge and strength, my refuge and strength; my refuge in time of trouble.
+God is, my refuge and strength, my refuge and strength; my refuge in time of trouble.
+And He will hide me, under the rock, under the rock, under the rock, and He will hide me, under the rock, and I'll be safe in the times of trouble.